-(a) A motion for a protective order must meet the requirements of paragraph 10 above.
-The court may issue a protective order at its discretion.

-(b) A sample protective order is found at Appendix of Forms, Form 8.
+- (a) Motions for protective orders must meet the requirements of RCFC 10.
+The court may issue a protective order at its discretion. - (b) A sample protective order is found at Appendix of Forms, Form 8.
 The parties are cautioned that individual judges and the parties themselves may want to amend the sample protective order to meet the needs of a specific case or their individual preferences.
 The specific protective order issued in a case governs the treatment of protected information in that case.